SAP-archive/data-warehouse-cloud-modeling/exercises/ex4/README.md

 Let's have a closer look into the options:

 ### Pulling data via Connection
 This is the classic and standard way to ingest data in SAP Data Warehouse Cloud.
-For that you can use the available connectors to your source systems and just pull the data in.
+For that you setup a connection to the source system and then just pull the data in.
+SAP Data Warehouse Cloud comes here with pre-shiped connectors and adaptors to SAP and Non-SAP sources.
+There is also an option to install your own connector in order to access a specific source.

 ### Pushing data to Open SQL Schema